 Shiatsu is a Japanese word: “shi” meaning finger, and “atsu” meaning pressure.
 Shiatsu is a form of Japanese massage based on acupressure.
 Shiatsu uses rhythmic pressure from 3 to 10 seconds on specific points along the body’s meridians by using the fingers, hands, elbows, and knees to unblock and stimulate the flow of energy.
 Oriental-based systems of finger pressure massage, such as acupressure and Shiatsu that treat points along the acupressure meridians, aiming to release discomfort and rebalance energy.

-Sports massage is geared toward athletes of every kind, from world-class professionals to weekend joggers.
+Sports massage is geared toward athletes, from world-class professionals to weekend joggers.
 It is a special form of massage and is typically used before, during, and after athletic events.
-Sports massage can help prevent those niggling injuries that so often get in the way of performance and achievement, whether a person is an athlete or a once a week jogger.
+Sports massage can help prevent injuries that often get in the way of athletic performance, whether a person is a professional or a once a week jogger.

 It is designed to address those specific concerns and may differ according to the sport the athlete plays.
 Sports massage can be aimed to help heal strained muscles and allow healthy ones to reach peak performance and maintain it while minimizing the risk of injury.